Climate

 Versione italiana

-The El Niño phenomenon is about to return and with it, in some parts of the world, extreme weather events, from heat waves to floods.
-Its influence, however, will be global, with widespread temperature increases that could last well into winter.
+The El Niño phenomenon is about to return and with it, in some parts of the world, extreme weather events, from heatwaves to floods.

 What is El Niño

-El Niño is a climatic phenomenon that develops in the tropical Pacific Ocean.
-It is explained by Antonello Pasini, a climatological physicist at the CNR and scientific director of the Milan Duomo Meteorological Observatory.
+This is explained by Antonello Pasini, climatological physicist at the CNR and scientific director of the Milan Duomo Meteorological Observatory.

-This is a cyclical event, alternating with a cold phase (La Niña) and occurring every 2 to 7 years.
-The last time it occurred was between 2023 and 2024, years in which record temperatures were reached, above the critical threshold of 1.5 degrees (identified with the Paris Agreement) compared to pre-industrial levels.
+The last time, in fact, was between 2023 and 2024, years in which record temperatures were reached, above the critical threshold of 1.5 degrees (identified with the Paris Agreement) compared to pre-industrial levels.

 But how does it work?
 Sea surface temperatures rise by at least 0.5 °C for more than five months, causing different meteorological reactions around the world.